 As a pediatric hematologist-oncologist, I care for children from birth through age 21 who have blood disorders or cancers.
 This includes care for children with illnesses such as anemia, platelet problems, white blood cell abnormalities, bleeding disorders, leukemias, lymphomas, kidney and liver tumors and other cancers.
 I diagnose these illnesses and develop treatment plans, often in collaboration with physicians from other specialties such as surgery and radiation oncology.
-I manage patients who are receiving care at the Women and Children’s Hospital of Buffalo and at Roswell Park Cancer Institute (RPCI).
+I manage patients who are receiving care at the John R. Oishei Children’s Hospital and at Roswell Park Comprehensive Cancer Center.

 In addition, I have a special focus on pediatric blood and marrow transplantation.
 I transplant children with malignant and non-malignant disorders, performing both autologous (self) and allogeneic (donor other than the patient) transplants.